 It is uplifting and has been used to help combat depression.
 Jasmine Absolute is considered an aphrodisiac.
 Other uses and benefits can be found below.

-Safety Information: Tisserand and Young indicate that there is moderate risk of skin sensitization when using Jasmine Absolute topically, and they recommend a dermal maximum of 0.7%.
+Tisserand and Young indicate that there is moderate risk of skin sensitization when using Jasmine Absolute topically, and they recommend a dermal maximum of 0.7%.
 "Jasmine absolute appears to be a moderate-risk skin sensitizer that has caused problems in 0-1.2% of people with dermatitis when patch tested at 2 or 3%."
 Adulterants may potentially be the cause of some of the reported sensitization.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 311-313.]

 Some may experience an allergic reaction to Jasmine Oil.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 155.]

-General Safety Information: Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
+Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
+For general dilution information, read AromaWeb's Guide to Diluting Essential Oils.
 If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use oils only under the proper guidance of a qualified aromatherapy practitioner.
-Use extreme caution when using oils with children and give children only the gentlest oils at extremely low doses.
-It is safest to consult a qualified aromatherapy practitioner before using oils with children.
+Use extreme caution when using oils with children and be sure to first read the recommended dilution ratios for children.
+Consult a qualified aromatherapy practitioner before using oils with children, the elderly, if you have medical issues or are taking medications.
+Before using this or any essential oil, carefully read AromaWeb's Essential Oil Safety Information page.
 For in-depth information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.